Lawsuit over suicide after political scandal ends for some

 JACKSON, Miss.
-(AP) - A judge is letting off the hook some people sued by relatives of a Mississippi man after he killed himself following a bitterly-fought U.S. Senate race.
+(AP) - A federal judge on Tuesday dismissed some defendants, but not others, from a civil rights lawsuit filed by relatives of a Mississippi man after he killed himself following a bitterly-fought U.S. Senate race.

-U.S. District Judge Carlton Reeves on Tuesday ruled Mark Mayfield’s widow and sons can’t sue a law firm or police chief.
+U.S. District Judge Carlton Reeves on Tuesday ruled Mark Mayfield’s widow and sons can’t sue the Butler Snow law firm and its chairman, or Madison Police Chief Gene Waldrop, over claims they were part of a political network illegally retaliating against Mayfield’s political activity by pushing him to suicide after he was charged with conspiracy to exploit a vulnerable adult.

-However, Reeves says he’ll hear more argument on whether they can sue a mayor and police officers.
+However, Reeves said Mayfield’s heirs could proceed with some claims against the city of Madison and said he wants more argument over whether they can sue Madison Mayor Mary Hawkins-Butler and two city police officers.

-The plaintiffs say they sued members of a political network who pushed Mayfield to suicide after he was charged with conspiracy to exploit a vulnerable adult.

-Mayfield supported tea party upstart Chris McDaniel, who lost to Sen. Thad Cochran in 2014’s Republican primary.
+“The Mayfield family is thankful that Mayor Mary Hawkins-Butler and the city of Madison can now be held accountable for Mr. Mayfield’s death, as well as the police officers who issued the baseless warrants,” attorney Dorsey Carson wrote in an email to The Associated Press.
+“Although some defendants were dismissed, the heart of the Mayfields’ case is significantly strengthened by this ruling, and we look forward to having our day in court.”

+Lawyers for the city, the officers and Butler Snow didn’t immediately respond Tuesday evening to requests for comment.
+Hawkins-Butler said she hadn’t seen the ruling and declined comment.

+Mayfield, an attorney with his own firm, was prominent in the Mississippi tea party movement and supported state lawmaker Chris McDaniel, who lost to Sen. Thad Cochran in a 2014 Republican primary.
+The primary split voters between tea party factions backing McDaniel and establishment Republicans backing Cochran, who has since retired.
+Gov. Phil Bryant appointed former state Agriculture Commissioner Cindy Hyde-Smith to Cochran’s seat, but McDaniel is one of three candidates challenging her in a special election in November.
+The winner would serve the remainder of Cochran’s term.

-The felony charge was tied to unauthorized publication of a photo of Cochran’s wife, Rose, who lived in a nursing home with dementia.
+The felony charge against Mayfield was tied to the unauthorized online publication of a photo of Cochran’s wife, Rose, who was living in a nursing home with dementia.
+Mayfield died before it could be prosecuted.

+A blogger pleaded guilty to a conspiracy charge and spent several months in jail.
+The photo was an effort to draw attention to allegations that Thad Cochran was having an affair while his wife was incapacitated.

+Mayfield’s mother had lived in the same nursing home as Rose Cochran, and the lawsuit says Mayfield showed another McDaniel supporter the location of Rose Cochran’s room.

 Copyright © 2018 The Washington Times, LLC.